namchinhh/ContactList-TCP-JAVA/README.md

 # ContactList-TCP-JAVA
-How to run: Run ServerRun -> Run Client Run;
+How to run: Run ServerRun -> Run Client View;